fbpx

 Renting in retirement is more common than many realise, with over 250,000 people over 60 renting in the UK.

 The proportion of retiree renters has also grown over the past few decades.
-Rising house prices have put property ownership out of reach for more people approaching retirement age.
+Rising house prices have put property ownership out of reach for more retirees.

 Renting is often viewed as the only viable option.